Crayon-eating Marine trope: Origin and spread

 Maximilian Uriarte helped popularize the trope through his comic Terminal Lance.

-Interservice rivalries in the United States military involve stereotypes for each branch.
-The primary stereotype for the Marine Corps is one of low intelligence.
-The crayon-eating Marine trope is built around the humorous notion that Marines, owing to this low intelligence, will fail to recognize crayons as inedible and instead eat them.
+Interservice rivalries between the United States military branches include stereotypes about each branch.
+A common joke about the Marine Corps is that Marines are unintelligent.
+This has led to the humorous notion that Marines, due to their low intelligence, mistake crayons for food and eat them.
 Alex Hollings of The National Interest describes this as "By far ... the most popular way to insult a Marine's intelligence".

 Task & Purpose notes a Pinterest post from 2010 that may refer to the idea of Marines and crayons, and a Facebook post from 2012 that uses "I wanna be a crayon eater" as a cadence.
 The trope became more popular in 2014 and 2015, before going viral in 2016, possibly due to a post on a Facebook page titled "Untied Status Marin Crops", in which two United States Army soldiers prank a Marine with a Meal, Ready-to-Eat (MRE) containing crayons and glue, only for the Marine to promptly eat both and ask for jalapeño cheese sauce.
 The trope of the crayon-eating Marine subsequently entered widespread use throughout the Corps, popularized through venues including Untied Status Marin Crops and the comic Terminal Lance as a form of self-deprecating humor.